 secretString: example-string-to-protect

-The secretId property references the secret container that must already exist.
-The secretString property holds the value to encrypt.
-Secrets Manager encrypts the value automatically and assigns it a version ID.
+The secretId property references the secret container where this version will be stored.
+The secretString property holds the actual credential value.
+Secrets Manager encrypts the value at rest and manages access through IAM policies.

 import * as pulumi from "@pulumi/pulumi";